 As I walked across the sky walk over the street to the Convention Center in Indianapolis for the Southern Baptist Convention on Tuesday morning, I could not help but notice the bright yellow and green signs on the street corner being held high above the heads of the Westboro ‘Baptist’ picketers.
-Immediately I felt a nudge of the Holy Spirit telling me to go out and witness to these people.
+Immediately I felt as if I should go and witness to these people.
 The Westboro group has been in the news in recent days as they picket the funeral processions of dead soldiers.

 After breakfast, we went into the Convention for the morning session.
 After the session, I walked with a fellow pastor out the doors of the Convention Center to get lunch.
-As I saw the group standing on the opposite corner of the street with their signs informing us that we are all going to Hell, I felt that familiar nudge once again.
-This time, I submitted to the nudge and headed across the street.
-Immediately after crossing the busy intersection, I started speaking to this radical group of people.
+As I saw the group standing on the opposite corner of the street with their signs informing us that we are all going to Hell, I an overwhelming desire to share Christ with these people.
+So, I walked across the street and started speaking to this radical group of people.
 I did not have a formal plan, but I knew that I was being led across the street to these people by the Spirit of God.

 As I spoke to the gentleman who was standing on the American Flag while holding two different signs high above his head, I noticed that he had a little boy (most likely his son) who was also standing there beneath this man.
 The young boy was also holding a sign with a very judgmental message.
 So, there I was in front of the infamous radical Westboro hate group.
 The first thing I said was, “I serve a Savior who forgives.”
 He responded by saying that I serve a false god and that I (along with all of the SBC) am a liar.
 When I asked him why he accused me of being a liar, he informed me that “You preach a message of love when God really does not love everyone – he hates most people.”